Friedreich Ataxia Overview

 Muscle problems lead to changes in the spine.
 This may result in scoliosis or kyphoscoliosis.

-Heart disease most often develops and may lead to heart failure.
+Heart disease commonly develops and may lead to heart failure.
 Heart failure or dysrhythmias that do not respond to treatment may result in death.
 Diabetes may develop in later stages of the disease.

 Treatment for Friedreich ataxia includes:

 Martin Delatycki practices in Parkville, Australia.
-Delatycki is rated as an Elite expert by MediFind in the treatment of Friedreich Ataxia.
-He is also highly rated in 20 other conditions, according to our data.
-His top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, Hereditary Ataxia, and Bone Marrow Transplant.
+Mr. Delatycki is rated as an Elite expert by MediFind in the treatment of Friedreich Ataxia.
+His top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.

 Massimo Pandolfo practices in Brussels, Belgium.
-Pandolfo is rated as an Elite expert by MediFind in the treatment of Friedreich Ataxia.
-He is also highly rated in 23 other conditions, according to our data.
+Mr. Pandolfo is rated as an Elite expert by MediFind in the treatment of Friedreich Ataxia.
 His top areas of expertise are Friedreich Ataxia, Spinocerebellar Ataxia, Drug Induced Dyskinesia, and Hereditary Ataxia.

 Friedreich ataxia slowly gets worse and causes problems doing everyday activities.
 Most people need to use a wheelchair within 15 years of the disease's start.
 The disease may lead to early death.